scalableminds/webknossos/docs/tracing_ui.md

 ### Nodes and Trees
 Skeleton annotations consist of connected nodes forming a graph.
-Nodes are connected through edges and are organized a trees.
+Nodes are connected through edges and are organized in trees.

 Nodes can be placed by right clicking in orthogonal mode or automatically when moving in flight or oblique mode. webKnossos uses the concept of always having an active node and an active tree.